vaultecki/py-otp-gui/README.md

 - Python 3.8 or higher
 - Operating System: Windows, Linux, or macOS

+> **Note:** On very new Python releases, `opencv-python` (and its `numpy`
+> dependency) may not yet publish prebuilt wheels, which makes `pip install`
+> try to compile numpy from source and fail.
+If that happens, use a Python
+> version with existing wheels (e.g. 3.11–3.13) until upstream catches up.

 ## 🚀 Installation

 ### 1. Clone or Download